 Where is the sign going to be located?

 Choosing correx for your signage needs is certainly kind on your wallet as they are the most cost effective solution.
 Correx signs are great for short to medium term use and are ideal to advertise your event or promotion.
 They are strong and lightweight and can easily by cable tied to lamppost or railings.
-Correx is fluted, similar to corrugated cardboard, but in plastic format, so it can bend on the flutes with heavy use.
+Correx is fluted, similar to corrugated cardboard, but in plastic, to bend on the flutes with heavy use.

-Foam Pvc or foamex is a material for medium term use and is mid-range on the price scale.
+Foam Pvc or foamex is material for medium-term use and is mid-range on the price scale.
 Despite its name, it is not a squishy foam but a solid, rigid plastic.
-It has a very smooth surface so you get an excellent print.
+It has a very smooth surface, so you get an excellent print.
 Foamex Signs can also be easily drilled and screwed, making installation very easy.

 Aluminium Composite or Dibond Signs:

-Aluminium composite, often known by its brand name Dibond is a premium material, which also carries a premium price tag.
+Aluminium composite, often known by its brand name Dibond, is a premium material that carries a premium price tag.
 As such, it is the most expensive signage material of the three.
-Dibond signs are ideal for long term use making a great outdoor sign, the print can also be laminated making them even longer lasting.
-Popular uses for aluminium composite signs is shop fronts, permanent car park signage and post signs.
+Dibond signs are ideal for long term use making a great outdoor sign; the print can also be laminated, making them longer lasting.
+Popular uses for aluminium composite signs are shop fronts, permanent car park signage and post signs.